ALBERTA HOSPICE PALLIATIVE CARE ASSOCIATION BY-LAWS

 (f) the singular shall include the plural and the plural shall include the singular; the masculine gender shall include the feminine and neuter genders and vice versa; and the word “Person” shall include bodies corporate, corporations, companies, partnerships, syndicates, trusts, societies, associations, organizations and any number or aggregate of persons.

 2. The Society shall designate a registered office in accordance with the provisions of the Act.
 The Society may have offices at such other places as the Board of Directors may from time to time determine.

 (a) Voting Members – The Society shall have Voting Members who shall have all the rights and privileges of Members of the Society.
-The Voting Members of the Society shall consist of those individuals who may from time to time be admitted to membership of the Society as Voting Members by the Secretary in accordance with the rules for membership, which may be established and approved by the Board of Directors from time to time.
-Each Voting Member shall be promptly informed by the Secretary of his admission as a Voting Member.
-The initial Voting Members are those individuals named as incorporators In the Application for Incorporation of the Society.
+The Voting Members of the Society shall consist of those individuals and organizations who may from time to time be admitted to membership of the Society as Voting Members by the Secretary in accordance with the rules for membership, which may be established and approved by the Board of Directors from time to time.

 (b) Non-voting Members – The Board of Directors may from time to time establish one or more classes of Non-Voting Members of the Society by resolution and may establish such terms of admission, rights and obligations of membership and conditions of withdrawal or expulsion as the Board of Directors shall determine.

 Unless otherwise specifically stated in the by-law to the contrary, all references to “Members” relate to Voting Members and not to Non-voting Members.